andrew-m-g/project_one/README.md

 What is the effect of weather patterns on home prices?

 Data Sources Used:
-NOAA web services API,
+NOAA web services API
-Openweather API,
+Openweather API
-Kaggle USA Real Estate dataset,
+Kaggle USA Real Estate dataset
 Zillow datasets

 We first looked at overall weather trends for the United States for the 2000 - 2020 timespan.
 Specifically, we analyzed the number of significant weather events and their economic impact and lethality on the surrounding regions.
 This was achieved by Andrew using the below process: